 There are 11 official city beaches in Toronto.
-As of 22 June 2020 lifeguards are on duty at 6 of Toronto’s beaches.
+There are lifeguards are on duty at 10 of Toronto’s beaches.

 On June 9th Swim Drink Fish announced that 8 of the 11 beaches in Toronto were awarded the Blue Flag eco-certification.
 A Blue Flag beach is one that meets strict water quality and safety criteria.
 These beaches are certified annually as being clean, accessible, eco-friendly, and having great water quality!
 Blue Flags will fly at Toronto beaches when normal operations have resumed.